 If you’ve spent your entire life glued to the carnivorous lifestyle, you might be surprised to hear about the kind of spells New York City vegetarian and vegan restaurants are casting on vegetables nowadays.
 But for those who have long maintained a plant-forward lifestyle, this news is hardly a revelation.
 From a fast-food counter slinging heavenly veggie burgers to a Brooklyn diner veganizing your favorite comfort foods, these are the best vegan and vegetarian restaurants in NYC.

 Hidden down a flight of stairs is the sunken Superiority Burger, the East Village’s sanctuary for vegetarian and vegan food.
-The postage stamp of an operation is helmed by chef Brooks Headley, who left fine-dining kitchens to open a burger joint.
+Chef Brooks Headley, who left fine-dining kitchens to open a burger joint, helms the postage stamp of an operation.
 Vegetarians and carnivores alike flock here for the eponymous burger (a squat patty brimming with quinoa, chickpeas and walnuts, crowned with muenster cheese, lettuce, tomato and pickles).
-Pair the sandwich with sides like the tahini ranch romaine salad or the rotating daily special, which is often announced on Instagram.
+Pair the sandwich with sides such as the tahini ranch romaine salad or the rotating daily special, which is often announced on Instagram.

 While it’s true that just about anything wrapped in sushi rice and seaweed and dipped in soy sauce is purely delightful, Beyond Sushi takes vegan rolls one step further.
 This sushi restaurant is creative with its use of plant-based food, quickly making you forget all about raw fish.
-Titillate your palette with pickled burdock root, black rice and creamy tahini and lemon saffron sauces.
+Titillate your palate with pickled burdock root, black rice and creamy tahini and lemon-saffron sauces.
 The appetizers and mains go beyond rolls while still maintaining similar flavor profiles, such as in ramen, ravioli, dumplings and giant roasted cauliflower heads, so the options are abundant.
-The growing chain has multiple locations (some including dessert and drinks), including a stand in Chelsea Market.
+The growing chain has multiple locations (some with dessert and drinks), including a stand in Chelsea Market.

-Housed along a narrow Chinatown alley, Vegetarian Dim Sum House offers complimentary tea while you dig into crispy wontons, sweet and salty dumplings and lotus-wrapped sticky rice.
-Mock meats, like fake pork and beef, are omnipresent in dishes teeming with sautéed vegetables.
-Pro tip: the restaurant is cash only.
+Housed along a narrow Chinatown alley, Vegetarian Dim Sum House offers complimentary tea while you dig into crispy wontons, sweet-and-salty dumplings and lotus-wrapped sticky rice.
+Mock meats, such as fake pork and beef, are omnipresent in dishes teeming with sautéed vegetables.
+The restaurant only accepts cash.

 Jajaja puts a vegan twist on Mexican cuisine | Courtesy of Jajaja

 On the Lower East Side of New York, Mexican food gets a vegan makeover.
-The hip and often lively spot champions vegetables in everything: empanadas are swollen with beet and pumpkin, taco shells cradle mountains of tempura cauliflower, and hemp- and flaxseed-battered chayote squash and nachos boast cracker-thin chips, teeming with ‘chorizo’ crumbles, black beans and turmeric-nut queso fundido.
-Wash it all down with a glass (or two) of mezcal from the extensive drink menu.
+This hip and lively spot champions vegetables in everything.
+Empanadas are swollen with beet and pumpkin, while taco shells cradle mountains of tempura cauliflower.
+Also, hemp- and flaxseed-battered chayote squash and nachos boast cracker-thin chips, teeming with ‘chorizo’ crumbles, black beans and turmeric-nut queso fundido.
+Wash it all down with a glass (or two) of mezcal from the extensive drinks menu.

 Vegetables shine at Michelin-star vegetarian restaurant Nix, where the kitchen collects seasonal produce from the nearby Union Square Greenmarket.
-Shareable bowls swiped with spiced eggplant and tangy labneh are served with puffy tandoor bread; plump sweet potato and ginger dumplings are slick with scallion oil; and soft steamed buns offer diners the opportunity to stuff the half-moon rounds with crackly cauliflower tempura and house pickles.
+Shareable bowls swiped with spiced eggplant and tangy labneh are served with puffy tandoor bread, while plump sweet potato and ginger dumplings are slick with scallion oil.
+Also, soft steamed buns offer diners the opportunity to stuff the half-moon rounds with crackly cauliflower tempura and house pickles.

 This East Williamsburg vegan diner is far more spirited and fun than the average haunt.
-Everything may be vegan, but that doesn’t mean it’s healthy: pancakes are dressed up with swirls of cinnamon icing and cookie dough; tater-tot rounds star as nachos, crowned with nacho cheese, avocado cream and jalapeños; and crispy mozzarella sticks offer that classic cheese-pull magic when wrenched apart.
+Everything may be vegan, but that doesn’t mean it’s healthy.
+Pancakes are dressed up with swirls of cinnamon icing and cookie dough.
+Meanwhile, tater-tot rounds star as nachos, crowned with nacho cheese, avocado cream and jalapeños, and crispy mozzarella sticks offer that classic cheese-pull magic when wrenched apart.
 Champs serves as a veritable destination for hangover food – for vegans and non-vegans alike.

-The Israeli mini-chain now boasts four locations, all specializing in falafel.
+The Israeli mini-chain now boasts five locations in New York City, all specializing in falafel.
 Puffy pita bread, swiped with a scoop of hummus, becomes swollen with crisp, piping-hot falafel – some green inside from parsley and mint, others red from Tunisian spices – then further filled with Israeli salad and pickled cabbage.
-Pair the sandwich with a refreshing drink, like ginger-mint lemonade or date-lime-banana smoothie.
+Pair the sandwich with a refreshing drink, such as the ginger-mint lemonade or date-lime-banana smoothie.

-Yes, this Belgium chain is present in multiple cities (the first American store opened on the Upper East Side in 1997), and they’ve been a plant-based staple ever since.
-Le Pain Quotidien has been dishing up vegan recipes for over 30 years, focusing on heavily organic, sustainable, and in-season ingredients.
-While they do also serve vegetarian and omnivore dishes, this grab-and-go restaurant-cum-bakery offers a quick option for vegan diners in need of a meal that’s fast, convenient, plant-based and high-quality.
+Yes, this Belgium chain is present in multiple cities (the first American store opened on the Upper East Side in 1997), and it has been a plant-based staple ever since.
+Le Pain Quotidien has been dishing up vegan recipes for over 30 years, focusing on heavily organic, sustainable and in-season ingredients.
+While it also serves vegetarian and omnivore dishes, this grab-and-go restaurant-bakery offers a quick option for vegan diners in need of a high-quality, plant-based meal that’s fast and convenient.
 Many dishes that aren’t vegan can be made so upon request.
-Plus, their latest “Plant Love” menu comes with a mission to help the National Forest Foundation plant five million trees in 2019, its largest reforestation project to date.